City of Chico v. Davis Hewitt

 If you’ve been charged with a crime in California and believe you acted out of necessity, contact criminal defense attorney Davis W. Hewitt for a free 30-minute consultation at his Chico office.

+And now we’ve arrived.
+The part you’ve all been waiting for.
 A few years ago I was purchasing a home in the city of Chico.
-We had a closing date set and the final task was making a final inspection walkthrough of the house.
-If I didn’t make this final inspection, the closing date likely would have been delayed by at least a week or two - at least that’s how I remember it.
+There was a closing date set and the final task was the last inspection walkthrough.
+If this walkthrough wasn’t done on time, the closing date would have been delayed by at least a week or two - that’s how I remember it.

-While in escrow, there had been a new property tax assessment which increased the tax bill by about $8,000.
-This new tax assessment would kick in at as soon as the deal was done.
-Now this house is located in an area of Chico that requires a permit for street parking, and of course I didn’t have a permit for street parking because I didn’t live there.
-The clock was ticking and the players were waiting at the house for the inspection and we were up against the deadline.
+During escrow there had been a new property tax assessment which increased the tax bill by a bunch of money.
+This new tax assessment would become effective when the transaction closed.
+Now this particular house is located in an area of the city that requires a special permit for street parking.
+I didn’t have that permit because I didn’t live there - duh.
+The clock was ticking and all the necessary players were at the house waiting to do that walkthrough.

-So without a permit, I parked in the permit zone and made the inspection but later discovered a ticket on my windshield. $47 dollars, or something.
-I appealed the ticket, arguing that it was necessary for me to park without a permit because if I hadn’t, closing could have been the delayed, and if closing had been delayed then the new tax assessment wouldn’t kick in, and if the new tax assessment didn’t kick then the great city of Chico would be deprived of tax revenue.
-A necessity defense, right?
+Here’s what I did: I parked in the permit zone and made the inspection.
+When I returned to my car I discovered a ticket on the windshield. $47 dollars, or something like that.
+I drove to city hall and asked to appeal the ticket and was given the appeal form.
+I handwrote my appeal, arguing that it was necessary to park without a permit because if I hadn’t done that, closing would have been the delayed.
+If closing would have been delayed then the new tax assessment wouldn’t kick in and if the new tax assessment didn’t kick then the great city of Chico would be deprived of deserving tax revenue - and I couldn’t stand for something like that.

-A few weeks later I received a letter in the mail telling me that they were ruling in my favor and dismissing the ticket.
-That’s one of probably a handful of successfully litigated necessity defense cases in the history of California criminal law.
+A few weeks later I received a letter in the mail informing me that the city was ruling in my favor and dismissing the ticket - I think they wrote “just this once.”
+There you have it, a necessity defense success.
+Not many of those.
+Fight for what’s right!

 :)